jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 * Log into your Google Cloud Platform console, go to the API-Manager, then go to credentials
 * Then go to Create Credentials, Service account key.
 Under the service account drop down select New Service Account.
 Name the service account rundeck-gcp-nodes-plugin.
 Make sure the key type is JSON
 * IAM roles required: Project `Browser` & Compute Engine `Compute Viewer`
-* rename the JSON file to `rundeck-gcp-nodes-plugin.json` and place it in /etc/rundeck/
+* Rename the JSON file to `rundeck-gcp-nodes-plugin-PROJECTID.json` and place it in /etc/rundeck/ (replace `PROJECTID` with your GCP project id)

 ## Requirements